What does radioactive decay involve?

 Prepare for the SQA National 5 Chemistry Exam with our quiz.
 Enhance your knowledge through flashcards and multiple choice questions, each offering hints and explanations.
 Ace your Chemistry exam!

-Radioactive decay involves changes in the nuclei of atoms.
-During this process, an unstable atomic nucleus loses energy by emitting radiation in the form of particles or electromagnetic waves.
-This transformation results in the conversion of one element into another or the change of the element into a different isotope.
-The fundamental nature of radioactive decay is rooted in the instability of certain isotopes, which seek to achieve a more stable configuration through these nuclear changes.
+Radioactive decay specifically involves changes in the nuclei of atoms.
+During this process, an unstable atomic nucleus loses energy by emitting radiation, which may include alpha particles, beta particles, or gamma rays.
+This results in the transformation of one element into another or the conversion of the atom into a different isotope of the same element.
+The stability of the nucleus determines whether it will undergo radioactive decay, which fundamentally alters the atomic structure rather than affecting electron energy levels, chemical bonding, or physical state.

 Subscribe